AndrewDiles/deezbotbois/README.md

 # Potential Improvements Met

+- In Assembly - Build an AI decision tree for node navigation and clarification
+### DONE

+- In Assembly - Expand red line of UnMetBar based on the hieght of the above met node
+### DONE

-- In Assembly: Add ability to click and expand each section
+- In Assembly - Add ability to click and expand each section
 ### DONE

 - In Assembly - Attributes: +/- and % change shouldn't be red for negative cost changes, as this is an improvement
 ### DONE

 - HIGH PRIORITY: improve import method and method of gathering icons for attributes and tech tree.
 Current system is clunky
 ### DONE - Created a function that handles icon imports

 - encrypt passwords
 ### DONE

 - Don't ask user if it is their first time logging in.
 Instead, let them try, and then ask for the confirmation code.
 ### DONE